SC verdict validates values, ethics of Tata Group: Ratan Tata

-New Delhi, March 26 (IANS) Appreciating the Supreme Court judgement which set aside the NCLAT order that had restored Cyrus Mistry as the executive chairman of the Tata Sons, Ratan Tata, the Chairman Emeritus of Tata Sons said that the verdict is a validation of the values and ethics of the group.
+New Delhi: Appreciating the Supreme Court judgement which set aside the NCLAT order that had restored Cyrus Mistry as the executive chairman of the Tata Sons, Ratan Tata, the Chairman Emeritus of Tata Sons said that the verdict is a validation of the values and ethics of the group.

 "It is not an issue of winning or losing.
 After relentless attacks on my integrity and the ethical conduct of the group, the judgement upholding all the appeals of Tata Sons is a validation of the values and ethics that have always been the guiding principles of the group," Tata said in a tweet.